ARL DSRC Introductory Site Guide

 The ARL DSRC is one of five DSRCs managed by the DoD High Performance Computing Modernization Program (HPCMP).
 The DSRCs deliver a range of compute-intensive and data-intensive capabilities to the DoD science and technology, test and evaluation, and acquisition engineering communities.
 Each DSRC operates and maintains major High Performance Computing (HPC) systems and associated infrastructure, such as data storage, in both unclassified and classified environments.
 The HPCMP provides user support through a centralized help desk and data analysis/visualization group.

 The ARL DSRC is a supercomputing and computational science facility that supports a broad and diverse user base in the DoD research, development, test, and evaluation (RDT&E) communities.
-The Center is located at Aberdeen Proving Ground, Maryland and is organizationally aligned under the Combat Capabilities Development Command (CCDC), U.S Army Research Laboratory, Computational and Information Sciences Directorate (CISD).
-The mission of the CCDC ARL DSRC is to provide world-class high performance computing, advanced networking, and computational science tools and expertise in support of the RDT&E communities.
+The Center is located at Aberdeen Proving Ground, Maryland and is organizationally aligned under the Combat Capabilities Development Command (DEVCOM), U.S Army Research Laboratory, Army Research Directorate (ARD).
+The mission of the DEVCOM ARL DSRC is to provide world-class high performance computing, advanced networking, and computational science tools and expertise in support of the RDT&E communities.

 1.3.
 Whom our services are for